US approves first over-the-counter birth control pill

 In a statement, the agency said the move would help reduce women's barriers to accessing contraception.

-The manufacturer of the progestin-only pill has said Opill will most likely be available over the counter in 2024.
+The manufacturer of Opill has said it will most likely be available over the counter in early 2024.

 Doctors say that the progestin-only pill - often known as the "minipill" - is a particularly safe form of contraception because it does not contain oestrogen, meaning it has fewer side effects and health risks.